awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 # Migration Hub Import<a name="discovery-import"></a>

-Migration Hub import allows you to import details of your on\-premises environment directly into Migration Hub without using the Discovery Connector or Discovery Agent\.
-This gives you the option to perform migration assessment and planning directly from your imported data\.
-You can also group your devices as applications and track their migration status\.
+Migration Hub import allows you to import details of your on\-premises environment directly into Migration Hub without using the Discovery Connector or Discovery Agent, so you can perform migration assessment and planning directly from your imported data\.
+You also can group your devices as applications and track their migration status\.

-To initiate an import request, first download the specially\-formatted, comma separated value \(CSV\) import template, populate it with your existing on\-premises server data, and upload it to Migration Hub using the Migration Hub console, AWS CLI or one of the AWS SDKs\.
-You can submit multiple import requests and each request is processed sequentially\.
-At any given time, by using the console or import APIs, you can check the status of your import requests\.
+**To initiate an import request**
++ Download the specially\-formatted, comma separated value \(CSV\) import template\.
++ Populate it with your existing on\-premises server data\.
++ Upload it to Migration Hub using the Migration Hub console, AWS CLI or one of the AWS SDKs\.

+You can submit multiple import requests\.
+Each request is processed sequentially\.
+You can check the status of your import requests at any time, through the console or import APIs\.

 After an import request is complete, you can view the details of individual imported records\.
 View utilization data, tags, and application mappings directly from within the Migration Hub console\.
-If errors were encountered during the import, you can review the count of successful and failed records and the error details for each failed record\.
-A link is provided to download the error log and failed records files as CSV files in a compressed archive\.
+If errors were encountered during the import, you can review the count of successful and failed records, and you can see the error details for each failed record\.

+**Handling errors:** A link is provided to download the error log and failed records files as CSV files in a compressed archive\.
 Use these files to resubmit your import request after correcting the errors\.

-There are limits related to the number of imported records, imported servers, and deleted records\.
+Limits apply to the number of imported records, imported servers, and deleted records you can keep\.
 For more information see [AWS Application Discovery Service Limits](ads_service_limits.md)\.

 ## Supported Import File Fields<a name="import-supported-fields"></a>

-Migration Hub import allows you to import data from any source as long as the data provided is in the supported format for a CSV file and only contains the supported fields with the supported ranges for those fields\.
+Migration Hub import allows you to import data from any source\.
+The data provided must be in the supported format for a CSV file, and the data must contain only the supported fields with the supported ranges for those fields\.

 An asterisk next to an import field name in the following table denotes that it is a required field\.
 Each record of your import file must have at least one or more of those required fields populated to uniquely identify a server or application\.
 Otherwise, a record without any of the required fields will fail to be imported\.